Writhe-App/Chastity-Game/README.md

   (Edge, Chrome, Firefox, etc.) and works fully offline.
 No installation needed.

 HOW TO PLAY
-- Each day, open index.html and click "Roll for today" ONCE.
+- Each day, open Chastity Game.html and click "Roll for today" ONCE.
 This is on the honor system.
 The app does not check real calendar dates, it only counts clicks.
 - Day 1 starts as a d8.
 The die gains one face every day, FOREVER.
 This never stops or freezes (day 2 = d9, day 3 = d10, and so on indefinitely).